Tuesday, March 24, 2020

 King Soopers Colorado spokeswoman Jessica Trowbridge said the chain is “allowing our associates to wear (masks and gloves) if they choose.”

 Trowbridge pointed out, as did Safeway’s Staaf, that the stores are following guidelines from the CDC that do not recommend mask usage.

-CDC guidance for employers, issued through the Occupational Safety and Health Administration, defines medium-risk exposure jobs as “those that require frequent and/or close contact with (i.e., within 6 feet of) people who may be infected with SARS-CoV-2, but who are not known or suspected COVID-19 patients. … In areas where there is ongoing community transmission, workers in this category may have contact be with the general public” including “some high-volume retail settings.”
+CDC guidance for employers, issued through the Occupational Safety and Health Administration, defines medium-risk exposure jobs as “those that require frequent and/or close contact with (i.e., within 6 feet of) people who may be infected with SARS-CoV-2, but who are not known or suspected COVID-19 patients. … In areas where there is ongoing community Moving electricity from a generating site (like a power plant, wind turbine or solar panel) to a sub..., workers in this category may have contact be with the general public” including “some high-volume retail settings.”